KeianBarton/ReactReduxPluralsight/notes.md

 Presentation (dumb) components are nearly all markup with often no state - receive data / actions via props - know nothing about Redux

 # Initial app structure

+Setup React Router and navigation

+<Link> combined with react-router-dom allows you to make React links handled by client side
+<NavLink> for navigation bar links handled by client side